nithinrvs/Task-manager-using-EXPRESS.JS/README.md

 # Task-manager-using-EXPRESS.JS
-### This is a project made while learning from john smilgs from coding addict
+### This is a project made while learning from john smilga from coding addict